cnorm35/bridgetown-blog/src/_posts/upgrading_jumpstart_pro.md

 Depending on your notifications, you probably see something when Dependabot opens a new pull request.
 However, this will _not_ let you know when there are updates to the upstream repo (the repo you generated your Jumpstart Pro app from).
-It's easy to forget about this let your versions drift further and further from upstream.
+It's easy to forget about this and let your versions drift further and further from upstream.
 The longer it goes, the more involved the upgrade process can be.

 As a way of gently nudging and reminding myself to upgrade, I have a monthly Slack reminder to 'Check on upgrades'.
-That's is kind of a placeholder for Dependabot updates if they're not already covered _and_ checking on the upstream changes from Jumpstart Pro.
+That's kind of a placeholder for Dependabot updates if they're not already covered _and_ to check on the upstream changes from Jumpstart Pro.

 I also have a recurring Trello card that gets created once per month to at least